Biden failing to unite party around massive infrastructure and welfare spending packages

-President Biden, long known as a sophisticated negotiator among his congressional peers, was failing Thursday to overcome a legislative impasse within his party centered around his $3.5 trillion social-welfare package and a $1.2 trillion Senate bipartisan infrastructure bill.
+President Biden, long known as a sophisticated negotiator among his congressional peers, was failing Thursday to overcome a legislative impasse within his party centered around his $3.5 trillion social welfare package and a $1.2 trillion Senate bipartisan infrastructure bill.

-The infrastructure legislation, which House Speaker Nancy Pelosi planned to bring to the floor on Monday but moved to Thursday, still isn’t enough for House progressives to support unless the party pairs it with Mr. Biden‘s bigger spending measure.
+The infrastructure legislation, which House Speaker Nancy Pelosi planned to bring to the floor on Monday but moved to Thursday, still isn’t enough for House liberals to support unless Democrats pair it with Mr. Biden’s bigger spending measure.

-Frantic negotiations were continuing late Thursday, and House Democrat leaders insisted there would still be a floor vote sometime Thursday night.
-But dozens of progressive lawmakers were signaling that they still wouldn’t vote for the measure.
+Frantic negotiations were continuing late Thursday, and House Democratic leaders insisted there would be a floor vote.
+But dozens of far-left lawmakers were signaling that they wouldn’t vote for the measure.

 The outcome of the infrastructure package’s passage ultimately depended on whether House and Senate Democrats could reach an agreement on a separate, more significant $3.5 trillion social spending “reconciliation” bill that liberals wanted to tie to the infrastructure bill.

-However, despite repeated visits to the White House to allay their concerns, Senate moderates took issue with the larger spending measure in its current form.
+Despite repeated visits to the White House to allay their concerns, Senate moderates took issue with the larger spending measure.

 “We will have a reconciliation bill.
-That is for sure,” Mrs. Pelosi, California Democrat, told reporters at a press conference on Thursday afternoon.
+That is for sure,” Mrs. Pelosi, California Democrat, told reporters at a press conference Thursday afternoon.
 “We cannot convince people to vote for the infrastructure bill without a clear path for reconciliation.”

-But Mrs. Pelosi promised centrist Democrats, led by Rep. Josh Gottheimer of New Jersey, that a vote on the stand-alone infrastructure bill vote would happen by Thursday, after previously delaying the bill on Monday.
+But Mrs. Pelosi promised centrist Democrats, led by Rep. Josh Gottheimer of New Jersey, that a vote on the stand-alone infrastructure bill vote would happen by Thursday, after delaying the bill on Monday.

 Mr. Gottheimer, co-chair of the Problem Solvers Caucus, said Democrats are “coming together.”

-“There’s no one better [at] getting votes than Nancy Pelosi, plus with the White House pushing … this is critical to the president’s agenda [and] critical to the country,” he told reporters Thursday.
+“There’s no one better [at] getting votes than Nancy Pelosi, plus with the White House pushing … this is critical to the president’s agenda [and] critical to the country,” he told reporters.
 “I just believe everyone’s going to go in there and hit the ‘yes’ button.
 She’s working that Pelosi magic.”

-With slim majorities in both chambers, Democratic House progressives left Mrs. Pelosi little room for error when it came to finding enough support to find passage for the infrastructure bill.
+With slim majorities in both chambers, liberal Democrats in the House left Mrs. Pelosi little room for error when it came to finding enough support to pass the infrastructure bill.

-House progressives, a caucus of 95 Democratic lawmakers and led by Rep. Pramila Jayapal of Washington state, said at least 60 of their members stood against the infrastructure bill unless it was paired with the $3.5 trillion spending package.
+House liberals, a caucus of 95 Democratic lawmakers and led by Rep. Pramila Jayapal of Washington state, said at least 60 of their members stood against the infrastructure bill unless it was paired with the $3.5 trillion spending package.

 Democratic Sens.
 Joe Manchin III of West Virginia and Kyrsten Sinema of Arizona stood against the price tag of the $3.5 trillion spending measure and left their party without a top-line number to work from until Thursday afternoon.